fjp/fjp.github.io/collections/_design-patterns/composite-pattern.md

 Here we return a `NullIterator` because there is nothing to iterate over in a `Leaf` node.
-The implementation of the `NullIterator` which is a [Null Object](/design-patterns/null-object) design pattern, follows in the next code snippet:
+The implementation of the `NullIterator` which is a [Null Object](/design-patterns/null-object) design pattern, follows in the next code snippet.
+This special iterator always returns `false` when `hasNext()` is called:

 {% highlight bash %}
 import java.util.Iterator;